DE

 • Scheduling is of central importance in the optimization of logistical, production and business processes.

-Tasks of scheduling in purchasing
+Tasks of scheduling in Procurement

-The overarching task of scheduling in purchasing is to ensure the optimal supply and management of resources in a company in order to ensure that business and, in particular, production processes run smoothly.
+The overarching task of scheduling in Procurement is to ensure the optimal supply and management of resources in a company in order to ensure that business and, in particular, production processes run smoothly.
 This includes the following tasks:

 • Demand analysis: Determination of current and future material requirements based on sales forecasts and production plans